Rui-Zhang1997/python-intro/python.md

 a = [i * i for i in range(10) if i % 2 == 0]
 	# ^^^ generate list of squares for positive numbers only
 ```
-One can also nest list comprehensions
+One can also nest comprehensions
 ```python
 sent = "This is a sentence with words" sent_long_words_only = [word for word in [word.lower() \